jqlang/jq/docs/content/manual/manual.md

 :::

-Filters inside a part of a complex path, such as `f` and `g` in `.[f][:g]`, are run with the _input given to the whole path_.
+Filters inside a part of a compound path, such as `f` and `g` in `.[f][:g]`, are run with the _input given to the whole path_.